In alphabetical order

 Outside of work Michael is proud to sing with the London Gay Men’s Chorus.

-Nathan was appointed Chair of WBA Pride UK (Walgreens Boots Alliance) and was responsible for creating a steering group and defining the LGBT+ agenda for the business.
+Nathan was appointed Chair of the LGBT+ network at his previous employer and was responsible for creating a steering group and defining the LGBT+ agenda for the business.
 Nathan formulated an ambitious plan envisioning an internal LGBT+ Network that stretched beyond the office and served local communities.

-Now working for Dyson, Nathan is globally responsible for learning and culture across Dyson’s internal legal team.
-Nathan believes in inclusion by design and incorporates this practice into global learning and people experience strategies.
+Now working for AWS, Nathan is globally responsible for learning and enablement across AWS’s Start-Ups Segment.
+Nathan believes in inclusion by design and incorporates this practice into global learning strategies.
+Nathan also partners with external organisations to improve inclusion outcomes for all.

-In 2019, Nathan was featured in the UK’s Top 50 LGBT+ Professionals List compiled by Yahoo!
+Nathan also featured in the UK’s Top 50 LGBT+ Professionals List.

 Robert Downer, 34, is a Strategy Manager who helped set up Uber’s LGBTQ+ network in 2015.
 He serves as Global Co-Chair for the Pride at Uber network group, serving 27,000 employees in more than 700 cities and 66 countries worldwide.